 We have received a grant from the Big Lottery Fund for equipment for our organisation.

 Immediately below is information about the group.
-Following that is the Programme for 2017.
+Following that is the current year's Programme.

 About the Group